Help to prevent moorland fires

-To reduce the risk of fire, please observe the following:
+To help reduce the risk of fires further, please:

 - Do not discard cigarettes, matches or lighters

-- Be aware that glass bottles left on the ground can cause fires to start
+- Beware that glass bottles left on the ground can start fires.
+Take your litter home.

 - Take notice of any advisory or warning signs

-- Follow directions from National Park Rangers and the emergency services
+- Follow directions from National Park Ranger and Emergency Services

 If you see anything suspicious please phone the police on 101.